 This post may contain affiliate links.
 Please read my full disclosure policy here.

-I’ve got a scheduled surgery coming up next week.
-As a breast cancer survivor and the mom of two C-section babies, this is not my first experience going under the knife.
 Making the time and space to recover from surgery is tricky—especially if you have little ones in the house and are used to being the person caring for everyone else.
-With a little advance planning, though, you can set yourself and your family up for success.
+With a little advance planning, you can set yourself and your family up for success.
 Here are some of the strategies I’ve developed to make recovery from surgery a little less daunting.

 Get your house in order